Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/1-sequences-mappingtypes.md

 print(nums) # outputs: [1,2,3,5]
 ```

-Find the number of items in a list with the `len` function:
+Finally, you can get the number of items in a list with the `len()` function:

 ```python
 nums = [1,2,3,4,5]
 print(len(nums)) # outputs: 5
 ```

+`len()` is a Python function, not a list function, so rather than call it on a list, you pass it a list.

 ### Strings